 Your processes need to evolve to make the customer experience the focus of everything the business does and it doesn’t just include marketing and sales.

-And finally, your technology platforms need to deliver the expected customer experience, support the back-office operations and be agile enough to quickly integrate with emerging technology solutions.
+And finally, your technology platforms need to deliver the expected customer experience, create new ecosystems, support the back-office operations and be agile enough to quickly integrate with emerging technology solutions.